tamblc/QRL/README.md

 VERSION
 ------------
+####v0.6
+Soundcloud support has begun!
+The API hasn't been fully hooked up yet, so you have to skip the track to go to the next bit of content.

+We also fully implemented video removal via a double-click, but sadly, Chrome's horrific permissions prevent our code from running.
+We're trying to make our solution not in-line, as that should fix it, but that's not easy for dynamic content.

 ####v0.5
 Major bug fixes!
 We've switched storage solutions to Rhaboo.js, and now the majority of the functionality works fine.
 Let us know if you have any problems!